Sitecore/Sitecore.Demo.Platform/README.md

 1. Browse to https://habitathome.dev.local (or whatever hostname you selected)
 	1. You should see the Habitat Home landing page with a full-width carousel
-	2. If you do not see the full-width carousel and instead see the initial Sitecore default landing page, ensure that your Host Name was configured correctly in `/sitecore/content/Habitat Sites/Habitat Home/Settings/Site Grouping/Habitat Home` and that the site has published successfully
+	2. If you do not see the full-width carousel and instead see the initial Sitecore default landing page, ensure that your Host Name was configured correctly in `/sitecore/content/Habitat SXA Sites/Habitat Home/Settings/Site Grouping/Habitat Home` and that the site has published successfully

 ## Additional Settings